s0up4200/redactedhook/README.md

 ## Features

-- Verify if an uploader's name is on a provided whitelist or blacklist.
 - Check for record labels.
 Useful for grabbing torrents from a specific record label.
 - Check if a user's ratio meets a specified minimum value.
-- Check the torrentSize (Useful for not hitting the API from both autobrr and redactedhook).
 - Easy to integrate with other applications via webhook.
 - Rate-limited to comply with tracker API request policies.
   - With a 5-minute data cache to reduce frequent API calls for the same data.